 Immunization records must be returned to the University Health Center (UHC) during Orientation.
 You will not be able to register for the next semester's classes until this is turned in.

-The Student Health Center is open from 8 a.m.-5 p.m., Monday through Friday.
+The Student Health Center is open from 8 a.m.-5 p.m.
+Monday, Wednesday, Friday and 9 a.m.-6 p.m.
+Tuesday and Thursday.
 If you are sick, hurt or have any health issue, call or stop by to make an appointment to see us.

 Only you can make an appointment to see us.
 Appointments are encouraged.
 We accept walk-ins and will make every effort to provide timely access to care.